Wife of Union General Judson Kilpatrick

 Hugh Judson Kilpatrick was born January 14, 1836, on the family farm near Deckertown, New Jersey.
 He was the fourth child of Colonel Simon Kilpatrick and Julia Wickham.
 Like many rural children of the era, Kilpatrick quit school after the primary grades.

-Image: Judson and Luisa Kilpatrick
+Image: Luisa Kilpatrick

 It took him a while but Kilpatrick managed to gain admittance to the United States Military Academy at West Point, where he dropped his first name.
 Graduating 17th in a class of 45 cadets in May 1861, he was commissioned a second lieutenant in the 1st U.S. Artillery.